HRM-006: Employee Recognition for Classified Staff

 Each vice president will determine how the policy is to be administered within his/her respective area.
 Written plans are maintained that indicate the type(s) of recognition programs to be used, the nomination process/goal objective, the criteria for determining the level of the award, the approval process, and the communication plan.
 The written plan, and any subsequent revisions, are reviewed by UVA HR for adherence to the state’s policy and the University Employee Recognition policy and approved at the vice president level prior to implementation.

 [NOTE: For administrative convenience, the vice president may include University Staff Employees in its written plan.
 However, the total annual maximum reward available for University Staff shall be governed by the limit included in the policy HRM-024, Compensation Program for University Staff Employees.]

 Schools and departments may procure monetary and non-monetary awards and items to be used for employee recognition in accordance with policies and procedures maintained by Procurement and Supplier Diversity Services.

-Non-monetary Awards: The UHR Payroll Division is responsible for determining whether or not non-monetary awards are taxable, in accordance with IRS guidelines.
+Non-monetary Awards: The UVA Payroll Division is responsible for determining whether non-monetary awards are taxable based on available facts and circumstances.

-- Non-monetary awards with a value less than $100 are not taxable or reportable (unless the total non-monetary award(s) and monetary award(s) to the employee equal $100 or more within the fiscal year).
+- Non-monetary awards with a fair market value less than $100 are not taxed or reported (unless the total non-monetary award(s) and monetary award(s) to the employee equals $100 or more within a calendar year).

-Questions pertaining to taxing of awards should be directed to the University Human Resources Payroll Division at 924-4350.
-The Payroll Division reserves the right to determine appropriate taxation pursuant to Internal Revenue Code regardless of the fair market value.
+Questions pertaining to taxing of awards should be directed to the Payroll Services at firstname.lastname@example.org.
+Payroll Services reserves the right to determine appropriate taxation pursuant to Internal Revenue Code regardless of the fair market value.

 Fair Labor Standards Act (FLSA) Implications: